cchipman21804/EnterpriseCOBOLv6.3/README.md

 is calculated using the pulley ratio.
 AFFINITY runs interactively in a Unix shell or from the TSO READY prompt.

+BELTLEN.cbl
+Calculates the length of a belt between two pulleys of known diameter and distance apart.

 BIGNUM.cbl
     BigNum v1.0 - a game by Dan Sanderson (aka Doc Brown)
     featured in JetBBS Casino Games c1996